assassin990123/credit-capital/packages/docs/stabletokens/Borrowing.md

 When the loan/minting contract receives a Real Estate NFT, it calls the NFT ownership contract, to determine that NFT’s value.
 After evaluating the percentage of collateral value that can be offered as a loan, it calls on the CCUSD contract to mint new tokens, and assign them to the user’s wallet.

 ### CAPL Rewards
 While the loan is active, the NFT Revenue controller contract will dispense CAPL tokens to the borrower, as an added incentive.
+These effectively come from the portion of the borrower's interest payments that go to the NFT Rev Controller Contract.